 Niki Nakayama’s story is no different.
-She had a triple stigma to overcome in her profession: she’s female, Japanese American, and queer.
-But she goes about breaking boundaries in a “head-down, don’t complain, work-hard-and-prove-them-wrong” kind of way.
+She had a triple stigma to overcome in her profession: she was female, Japanese American, and queer.
+But she goes about breaking boundaries in a “head-down, don’t complain, work hard and prove them wrong” kind of way.
 It’s very Japanese.

 I was thrilled to be able to experience her food and meet her in person.
 My oldest child stalked N/Naka’s reservation system to get us in when we were in California.
-We took the 10pm reservation and while we did not get home until 1am, it was totally worth it!
-She’s an Asian Pacific American hero to me that inspires me and my daughters to pursue your creative vision.
+We took the 10 pm reservation and while we did not get home until 1 am, it was worth it!
+She’s an Asian-Pacific American hero to me who inspires me and my daughters to pursue your creative vision.

 Did you know that was a looong journey for Niki Nakayama to finally be able to create the kind of food that she wanted to?!
 All this and more in Asian Pacific American Heroes.
 It’s available on the Scholastic Website and through Scholastic Book Clubs flyers.

 p.s.
 All my Asian American Book Lists for Kids are here with some specific ethnicities broken out.